 Another amazing thing in this observatory is the platform where the scientist work.
 The platform works like a giant elevator that can be raised up to the height of the wall right below the dome.
 Hence, the scientist can choose how s/he wants to observe the space, whether to stand or lay back on the reclining seat.

 It seems they are all okay-ish by today's standards.
 But imagine these telescopes, machines, and buildings were all built and installed in 1923, which means they are one hundred years old!
 And they are still working smoothly.

-Inside everybody must be cautious though.
+One imperative precaution: everybody must be cautious while observing Bosscha.
 It is not a playground.
-For example, the platform can be raised up and leave a dark room underneath it, which is called a basement and children can easily fall down.
-Another example is the old electricity panel attached to the wall with a power of thirty thousand volt.
-So, please keep your hands to yourselves and watch over your children.
+For example, when the platform is raised, it leaves a dark room underneath, where children can easily fall.
+Another example is the old electricity panel attached to the wall with a power of thirty thousand volts.
+So, always keep your hands to yourselves and watch over your children.

 Visitors are crowding the entrance in order to be the first to enter Bosscha Observatory.

 It is ashamed that this magical experience is tainted by the visitors.
 Every time the door is opened, visitors crowd the door, and each wants to be the first to enter and get the best spot.
 I hope the visitors are more disciplined or perhaps the organizer can instill some more organized queueing system.